Kruger0/Localize/README.md

 <h1 align="center">Localize 1.1</h1>
-Localize is a localization system made for GameMaker Studio 2, implemented with real time Google Sheets API syncronization and translation
+Localize is a localization system made for GameMaker, implemented with real time Google Sheets API syncronization and translation

 ## How to use!

-1. Create a Google Sheets file, share it and select any person with the link to be a **READER**.
+1. Create a Google Sheets file, share it and select "Anyone with the link" to be a **Viewer** (Reader).
    (You can also use the [demo sheet](https://docs.google.com/spreadsheets/d/19aCOc_sRAfk9Blbrb1Cjhe-P4mjyxayPbw8vBlCm444/edit?gid=0#gid=0) as a base and just copy it and changing the ID)

    **.csv sheet format example**